-High Frequency Welding, known as Radio Frequency (RF) or Dielectric welding, is the process of fusing materials together by applying radio frequency energy to the area to be joined.
-The heating process in the RF sealing occurs from the inside out.
+High-Frequency Welding, known as Radio Frequency (RF Welding) or Dielectric welding, is the process of fusing materials together by applying radio frequency energy to the area to be joined.
+The heating process in RF welding occurs from the inside out.

 What Materials Can Be RF Welded?

 All thermoplastic materials that contain polarized molecules.
 Polyvinylchloride (PVC) and polyurethanes (PU) are the most common thermoplastics to be welded by the RF process.
 No matter the thickness, color, pattern, coated vs. noncoated it can be welded with RF technology.
 Materials that can be RF welded include:

 Where RF Welding is Used?